COMPREDICT-GmbH/CanLogSyncServ/README.md

 # CanLogSyncServ
-`CanLogSyncServ` is a small and lightweight tool for providing a easy accessable interface to DBC CAN signals by an user defined signal ID over a IPC protocol based on ZeroMQ.
+`CanLogSyncServ` is a small and lightweight tool for providing a easy accessable interface to DBC CAN signals by an user defined signal ID over a IPC protocol based on ZeroMQ and protobuf.
 For this the tool is optimized for performance (not perfectly optimized yet).

-The IPC protocol is using the ZeroMQ Publisher/Subscriber pattern:
+The IPC protocol is using the ZeroMQ Publisher/Subscriber pattern in combination with protobuf:
 ![alt text](https://github.com/imatix/zguide/raw/master/images/fig4.png "Publisher/Subscriber pattern")

-For this reason the ZeroMQ library is needed to receive data from the IPC sockets.
+For this reason the ZeroMQ and protobuf libraries are needed to receive data from the IPC sockets.

 ## Usage
 Say this DBC is given: